 Christine Garver-Apgar, PhD

-I have been fortunate in my career to work with colleagues conducting sophisticated research on a broad range of human wellness topics, but I am truly excited and deeply grateful for the opportunity to bring my research skills to bear in a more applied setting.
-When it comes to disseminating results and discoveries from academic research related to human health and well-being – research that can have immediate and positive impact in people’s lives – I believe there often exists a gap between the “ivory tower” and the societal organizations that are in the best positions to utilize such information.
-It is a joy and a privilege to be a part of a program committed to closing that gap!
+I have been fortunate in my career to work with colleagues conducting sophisticated research on a broad range of human wellness topics, but I am deeply grateful for the opportunity to bring my research skills to bear in a more applied setting.
+When it comes to disseminating results and discoveries from academic research, I believe there often exists a gap between the “ivory tower” and the societal organizations that are in the best positions to utilize such information.
+It is a joy and a privilege to be part of a program committed to closing that gap!

 1784 Racine Street